 The Bank is required to maintain reserve funds in cash or in deposit with the Federal Reserve Bank.
-The required reserve at September 30, 2021 and 2020, was \$0 for both years.
 In response to the pandemic, the Federal Reserve Bank reduced the reserve requirement to zero effective March 26, 2020.
+As a result, there was no required reserve at September 30, 2022 and 2021.